 - Industry standards: Medical air transport costs vary greatly, and price alone is not a quality indicator.
 Costs are seldom covered by insurance, and many services require full payment in advance.

-- Mayo One Airplane standards: We provide cost estimates in advance, during a patient's initial call.
-We can also assist patients in filing insurance claims and obtaining any necessary pre-authorization, in instances where an insurance plan covers air ambulance service.
+- Mayo Clinic standards: We provide cost estimates in advance, during the initial call for service.
+We can also assist patients in filing insurance claims and obtaining any necessary pre-authorization when an insurance plan covers air ambulance service.
 In most cases, full payment is required at the time of service, and most often payment is not covered by insurance if the flight is not medically necessary.